rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 The reactions from the audience and the questions we got were really encouraging.
 People wanted to learn more about Rotki's mission, how can they try it but most of all when would it be available in Windows and when would v1.0 be released?
 To see the full recording of the talk check [here](https://www.youtube.com/watch?v=oIT0L9GDYEg).

-Meanwhile development steadily [continues](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-03-01..2019-03-31+) with sneak peeks of the [premium graphs](https://twitter.com/rotkiapp/status/1106129114388406272) and among other things a lot of [UI improvements](https://github.com/rotki/rotki/pull/305).
+Meanwhile development steadily [continued](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-03-01..2019-03-31+) with sneak peeks of the [premium graphs](https://twitter.com/rotkiapp/status/1106129114388406272) and among other things a lot of [UI improvements](https://github.com/rotki/rotki/pull/305).

 ## April

-Development [continues](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-04-01..2019-04-30) but rather slowly.
-This month is dominated by events in Lefteris' personal life as he became a father!
+Development [continued](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-04-01..2019-04-30) in April but rather slowly.
+This month was dominated by events in Lefteris' personal life as he became a father!

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/hania.jpeg' | relative_url}}" />

 ## May

-Slowly development [picks up its pace](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-05-01..2019-05-31+) again with various bug fixes done to the app but also some features being implemented.
+Slowly development [picked up its pace](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-05-01..2019-05-31+) again with various bug fixes done to the app but also some features being implemented.
 Most notable change that got implemented in May was a complete change in the way assets are handled by Rotki.
-The application no longer trusts any single token/asset symbol it is given.
+The application no longer trusted any single token/asset symbol it is given.
 Instead from here and on it maintains [a list of known asset symbols](https://github.com/rotki/rotki/pull/342/) along with their conversions from/to external services.
 Any asset not in that list is not supported by Rotki.
 This lets us stop the guessing games about what assets the user has and instead allows us to know all details about each token in question and how it translates in each exchange or price querying website.

 {% highlight json linenos %}
 "KEY": {